 The members of our nominating and corporate governance committee are Drs.
 Brady, Hill and Widder.
 Dr. Brady serves as the chairman of the committee.
 Our board has determined that each of Drs.
 Brady, Hill and Widder is independent under the applicable rules and regulations of The NASDAQ Capital Market relating to nominating and corporate governance committee independence.
-The nominating and corporate governance committee did not meet during the 2013 fiscal year.
+The nominating and corporate governance committee met one time during the 2014 fiscal year.
 The nominating and corporate governance committee is governed by a written charter that is available to stockholders on our website at www.evokepharma.com.